thebaldgeek/thebaldgeek.github.io/README.md

 Less active, but also on [BlueSky](https://staging.bsky.app/profile/thebaldgeek.bsky.social)

-If you want more of a traditional forums, then airframesio have that as well, join us over at the [airframes community](https://community.airframes.io/)
+If you want more of a traditional forums, then airframesio has that as well, join the [airframes community](https://community.airframes.io/)
 The whole ACARS team is very active on the [airframes discord](https://discord.com/invite/airframes)

 For even more searchable ACARS data (over 2 Billion ACARS messages stretching back a few years) and information on how to feed the different ACARS modes, please support [airframes.io](https://app.airframes.io/about)